 Did you visit Ras al Jinz Turtle Reserve too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!

-Gallery Ras al Jinz Sea Turtle ReserveCheck the gallery for more photos taken during this trip.
+Gallery Ras al Jinz Sea Turtle ReserveClick an image for a full screen gallery of more photos taken during this trip.
 If you like to use any photo for commercial, private or editorial use please contact first for permission and/or pricing.

 GPS Track Ras al Jinz Sea Turtle ReserveDuring my trips I make GPS tracks (sometimes they do not show, click download to open in Google maps).
 Feel free to download them and see how we moved around and see the time frames at the various places.
 Hope these maps are of help for you when planning your trips.

 [map style=”width: auto; height:300px; margin:20px 0px 20px 0px; border: 1px solid black;” kml=”https://www.christravelblog.com/wp-content/uploads/20131227-28_BeachDuqm_Turtle.kmz”]